-We,the undersigned,hereby certify the following with regards to our audited annual financial statements (financial statement) for the year ended 31 December 2022 that:
+We, the undersigned, hereby certify the following with regards to our audited annual financial statements (financial statement) for the year ended 31 December 2023 that:

-- 1. We have reviewed the financial statement and to the best of our knowledge: - i. the financial statement do not contain any untrue statement of material facts or omit to state a material fact, which would make the statements misleading, in the light of the circumstances under which such statement was made, and - ii. the financial statement and all other financial information included in the statements fairly present, in all material respects, the financial condition and results of operation of the Company as of and for, the periods covered by the financial statement; - 2.
-We are responsible for establishing and maintaining internal controls and has designed such internal controls to ensure that material information relating to the Company and its subsidiaries is made known to the officer by other officers of the Companies, particularly during the period in which the audited financial statement report is being prepared; - 3.
-We have evaluated the effectiveness of the Company's internal controls within 90 days before the date of financial statement, and certify that the Company's internal controls are effective as of that date; - 4.
-We have disclosed to the Company's auditors and audit committee - - i. all significant deficiencies in the design or operation of internal controls which could adversely affect the Company's ability to record, process, summarise and report financial data, and has identified for the Company's auditors any material weaknesses in internal controls, and - ii. any fraud whether or not, material that involves management or other employees who have a significant role in the Company's internal control. - 5.
-There were no significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of their evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.
+1. We have reviewed the financial statement and to the best of our knowledge:

+2. We are responsible for establishing and maintaining internal controls and has designed such internal controls to ensure that material information relating to the Company and its subsidiaries is made known to the officer by other officers of the Companies, particularly during the period in which the audited financial statement report is being prepared;

+3. We have evaluated the effectiveness of the Company's internal controls within 90 days before the date of financial statement, and certify that the Company's internal controls are effective as of that date;

+4. We have disclosed to the Company's auditors and audit committee - i. all significant deficiencies in the design or operation of internal controls which could adversely affect the Company's ability to record, process, summarise and report financial data, and has identified for the Company's auditors any material weaknesses in internal controls, and ii. any fraud whether or not, material that involves management or other employees who have a significant role in the Company's internal control.

+5. There were no significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of their evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.

-Babatunde Majiyagbe Chief Executive FRC/2018/IODN/000000184 14 March 2023 Olaide Badmus-Aribatise Chief Financial Officer FRC/2013/ICAN/00000001866 14 March 2023
+Babatunde Majiyagbe Chief Executive FRC/2018/IODN/000000184 27 March 2024

+Olaide Badmus-Aribatise Chief Financial Officer FRC/2013/ICAN/00000001866 27 March 2024